truenas/documentation/content/CORE/CORETutorials/Tasks/CreatingRsyncTasks.md

 Use the format *username@remote_host* if the user name differs on the **Remote** host.
 Configure the remaining options according to your specific needs.

-Unsetting **Enabled** disables the task schedule without deleting the configuration.
+Clearing **Enabled** disables the task schedule without deleting the configuration.
 You can still run the rsync task by going to **Tasks > Rsync Tasks** and clicking <i class="fa fa-chevron-right"></i>, then **RUN NOW**.

 ## Rsync Service and Modules